 Pheasant shooting originated in the UK sometime during the 16th Century, with the sport initially involving ground game as opposed to flying game.
-In the 17th Century came the idea of shooting flying game, where any bird that was flushed and shot was included in the final count.
+In the 17th Century came the idea of shooting flying game, where any bird that was flushed out with a gun dog and shot was included in the final count.
 Since then, pheasant shooting has gained in popularity with shoots, in the last couple of centuries, producing higher and higher birds.

 A typical pheasant day would consist of roughly four drives, with anywhere between 8 and 12 guns.
 A pheasant drive begins with the guns being spaced out roughly in a line formation, where they will then be presented with driven pheasants.
 Birds are driven by beaters with flags flushing the birds across the drive, forming a presentation of birds for the guns to shoot.
 Only “sporting” pheasants should be shot, with no ground game being shot on a driven day, due to safety reasons.
 There will be a line of pickers up that stand behind the guns, they will mark the birds in order to pick them up.
 Once the drive is over, the pickers up then use well trained dogs to pick any marked birds, in order for them to be counted, making up the “bag” for the day.